oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * (C) The authorization server of Domain A processes the request and returns an authorization grant that the client can use with the authorization server of Domain B. This requires a trust relationship between Domain A and Domain B (e.g., through federation).

-* (D) The client presents the authorization grant to the authorization server of Domain B. See [Authorization Grant](#authorization-grant).
+* (D) The client presents the authorization grant to the authorization server of Domain B. See [Access Token Request](#access-token-request).

 * (E) Authorization server of Domain B validates the authorization grant and returns an access token.